3MAH/3mah.github.io/index.md

   overlay_image: /assets/images/layout_index2.jpg
   cta_label: "Download"
   cta_url: "https://github.com/simcoon/simcoon/"
-excerpt: "A set of scentific tools that render simulation in mechanics of materials and multiphysics easy.
+excerpt: "A set of scientific tools that render simulation in mechanics of materials and multiphysics easy.
 Open source, it is perfect to conduct research in the field of mechanics, thermomechanics with a focus on non-linear response, homogeneization of heterogeneous materials, composites and smart materials."
 intro:
 - excerpt: 'In the 3MAH set, Simcoon expands the possibilities of the simulation in Mechanics of Materials and merge education, research and industrial requirements with a new, interactive approach. fedOO is a lightweight finite element solver, primarily developped for  study of model reduction methods, and now include exciting features about non-linear finite transformation analysis and homogenization tools.'
 feature_row: